 Black Friday 2011 for PokerStars

-However, on Friday, April 15, 2011, federal prosecutors in Manhattan dropped an atomic bomb on the online poker industry.
-This day will later be known as Black Friday among poker players around the world.
-Federal prosecutor Preet Bharara has issued an indictment against 11 businessmen, including Sheinberg, Bitar, and other executives of PokerStars, Full Tilt, and Absolute Poker.
-Charges were also brought against four men who operated the gateway and one banker.
-None of them were charged with violating the 1961 Wire Call Ban Act.
-Instead, the state accused Scheinberg of violating the newer Illegal Gambling Act, as well as of criminal conspiracy to commit bank fraud and money laundering.
-However, his son Mark was never charged.
+But on Friday, April 15, 2011, Manhattan federal prosecutors dropped an atomic bomb on the online poker industry.
+This day would henceforth be referred to as Black Friday by poker players worldwide.
+Federal prosecutor Preet Bharara has indicted 11 businessmen, among them Sheinberg, Bitar, and other executives of PokerStars, Full Tilt, and Absolute Poker.
+Also indicted were four men operating the gateway along with a banker.
+None were charged under the 1961 Wire Call Ban Act.
+Instead, the state charged Scheinberg under the newer Illegal Gambling Act along with criminal conspiracy to commit bank fraud and money laundering.
+However, his son Mark was never indicted.

-The Feds have been creative and even arrested the domains of all three rooms – PokerStars, Full Tilt and Absolute Poker.
+The Feds have been creative and even arrested domains of all three rooms – PokerStars, Full Tilt and Absolute Poker.
 Millions of poker players tried to log in to the traditional Friday roller, but instead saw on the monitor screen a notice that their favorite poker site had been confiscated by the FBI.
 Players’ bankrolls were frozen.
-The state even filed a civil lawsuit against PokerStars.
-A few months later, Rod Rosenstein, then a federal prosecutor in Baltimore, indicted Calvin Eru, the founder of the online bookmaker Bodog, who at one time may have hastened the approach of Black Friday.
+Even against PokerStars, the state filed a civil lawsuit.
+A few months later, Rod Rosenstein, then a federal prosecutor in Baltimore indicted Calvin Eru, founder of the online bookmaker Bodog, who at one time may have hastened the approach of Black Friday.

 If Sheinberg was shocked by this development, Bharara and his prosecution team were also taken by surprise when Full Tilt Poker went bankrupt and failed to pay the $330 million players who were on their accounts.
 Bharara filed a civil suit against head of «Full Tilt» Ray Bitar and his two partners – professional poker players Howard Lederer and Chris Ferguson.
 The prosecutor accused the three of using players’ bankrolls to pay $440 million in dividends to owners and board members.
-Ferguson hates the poker community so far, making him even miss a few WSOP seasons.
+Ferguson hates the poker community so far that it made him even miss a few WSOP seasons.

-However, Sheinberg kept the funds of PokerStars players separately and quickly returned to American customers all the $150 million stored on their accounts.
-A year later, the owners of PokerStars made a deal with the United States Department of Justice to pay the authorities $547 million in fines and another $184 million in fines to Full Tilt customers whose accounts had been frozen since the beginning of the investigation.
-PokerStars received all Full Tilt assets instead.
-The Starzes pleaded not guilty to any wrongdoing, but one of the terms of the deal was Sheinberg’s agreement not to hold any more senior positions in the company.
+Sheinberg, however kept the funds of PokerStars players separate and quickly returned to American customers all $150 million stored on their accounts.
+A year later, the owners of PokerStars reached an agreement with the United States Department of Justice that allowed them to pay the authorities $547 million in fines and another $184 million in fines to Full Tilt customers whose accounts had been frozen since the beginning of the investigation.
+Instead, it got all of the Full Tilt assets.
+The Starzes pled not guilty to any wrongdoing, though one of the terms of the plea deal included that Sheinberg did not hold any more senior positions within the company.

-Over the next few years, all state defendants in the «Black Friday case», except Sheinberg, pleaded guilty to charges ranging from misdemeanors to bank conspiracy.
-The longest prison sentences were given to the owners of payment locks – up to three years.
-However, penalties for online poker operators were generally negligible.
-Ray Bitar, head of Full Tilt, pleaded guilty to conspiracy to commit bank fraud and, given the time spent in custody, was released from the courtroom, partly due to heart disease.
-He also agreed to pay a fine of $40 million.
-Scott Tom, president of Absolute Poker, who, like Full Tilt, failed to pay bankrolls to players, pleaded guilty to an offense.
+Over the next several years all state defendants in the «Black Friday case» with the exception of Sheinberg pled guilty to everything from misdemeanors all the way to bank conspiracy.
+The owners of the payment locks received the longest prison sentences – up to three years.
+But overall, the penalties filed against the online poker operators were minimal.
+The head of Full Tilt, Ray Bitar, pleaded guilty to conspiracy to commit bank fraud and, given the time he had served in custody, was released from the courtroom partly because of concern about his heart disease.
+He also accepted the $40-million fine.
+Scott Tom, president of Absolute Poker, who, like Full Tilt failed to pay bankrolls to players, pleaded guilty to an offense.
 So did Calvin Air, the billionaire and bookie owner of Bodog, who accepted bets from American players.
 He was even allowed not to appear in an American court, but to plead guilty in his lawyer’s office in Vancouver, Canada.

 PokerStars Sale

-After Isaiah’s son Mark Scheinberg became the official head of PokerStars, the room continued its business in the Isle of Man, but stopped serving American players.
-Soon, Mark began receiving frequent calls and visits from David Baazov, a young director of a tiny company in Montreal that was developing online gambling software.
-Baazov wanted to buy PokerStars with the support of Blackstone Group – the world’s largest private investment company.
-At the same time, the New Jersey state gambling regulator, which legalized online poker in 2013 (later joined by Nevada and Delaware), refused PokerStars a license several times due to a relationship with Scheinberg, who was willing to pay a fair price for the license.
+When Isaiah’s son Mark Scheinberg took over the official leadership of PokerStars, the room continued its business in the Isle of Man but stopped serving American players.
+Soon, Mark began to receive frequent calls and visits from a young director of a tiny company in Montreal engaged in the development of online gambling software named David Baazov.
+Baazov wanted to buy PokerStars backed by Blackstone Group – the world’s biggest private investment company.
+Simultaneously, the state gambling regulator of New Jersey, which legalized online poker in 2013 – joined afterwards by Nevada and Delaware, denied several times granting PokerStars a license because of a relationship with Scheinberg who was ready to pay an unspecified just price for the license.

-When Blackstone negotiators finally saw PokerStars’ financials, they realized that Scheinberg had built a top-notch company.
+Finally, when Blackstone negotiators finally got their first look at PokerStars’ financials, they realized how Scheinberg had built one heck of a company.

-Even after its expulsion from the United States, the room earned $400 million a year, with annual revenue of $1.1 billion.
+Even after its expulsion from the United States, the room earned $400 million a year, courtesy of annual revenue of $1.1 billion.

-PokerStars had 89 million registered users, about 5 million of whom visited the site at least once a month, so the company easily passed the cybersecurity audit.
-Incredibly, at the time, the Starzes held 500,000 online tournaments a day.
+PokerStars had 89 mln users registered, about 5 mln of whom visited the site at least once a month, and it easily passed the cybersecurity audit.
+To crown it all, by that time, 500,000 online tournaments were held every day in the Starzes.

-In August 2014, the Sheinbergs sold their baby to Amaya Gaming, supported by Blackstone, for $4.9 billion.
-Mark Sheinberg, who received $3.7 billion in cash for his 75% stake, turned into one of the world’s youngest billionaires overnight. «Our achievements and this particular deal prove the hard work, competence and dedication of our employees, which will lead the company to new successes,» he stressed in a farewell letter to his employees.
+In August 2014, the Sheinbergs sold their baby to Amaya Gaming, which is backed by Blackstone, for $4.9 billion.
+Mark Sheinberg, who took $3.7 billion in cash for his 75% stake, became one of the world’s youngest billionaires overnight. «Our achievements and this particular deal prove the hard work, competence and dedication of our employees, which will lead the company to new successes,» he stressed in a farewell letter to his employees.

 Online Poker in the US After Black Friday

-At first glance, the election of Donald Trump as President of the United States may have seemed like an advantage for online gambling.
-He was a gambler, and at some point he even set up a joint company offering online gambling.
-This should happen because many other countries have already done it, and the US, as usual, is late, Trump said about the legalization of online gambling.
-Legalization seems inevitable, but in this country nothing is certain».
+On the surface of it, the election of Donald Trump as President of the United States perhaps seemed a godsend for online gambling.
+He was a gambler, and at one time he even opened a joint company offering online gambling.
+Once many other countries have done it and the US, as usual, is late, Trump said in his interview to the publication about the legalization of online gambling.
+Legalization seems inevitable, but in this country nothing is for sure.

 Federal prosecutors in Manhattan, led by Jeffrey Berman, now turned their attention to Shainberg.
-Apparently, his real problem is being charged with illegal gambling, not illegal money transactions.
+Apparently, his real problem is being charged with illegal gambling, and not illegal money transactions.
 Anyway, Isay is now in New York to deal with the charges against him.
 He was released on $1 million bail and surrendered his passports.
-At the hearing, federal prosecutor Olga Zverovich said that the US government and Sheinberg have long been negotiating an out-of-court deal and have reached an agreement in principle.
+During a hearing, federal prosecutor Olga Zverovich told the court that the US government and Sheinberg have been discussing an out-of-court deal for some time and reached a deal in principle.
 But it looks like he’s only getting off with a fine.

-Before starting their own online poker room, lawyers from Regulated United Europe will be willing to carefully familiarize themselves with the current legislation of those countries.
+Only in front of the opening of their own online poker room, the lawyers from Regulated United Europe will be ready to carefully familiarize themselves with the current legislation of those countries.
 In which your project plans to provide services, get a gambling license and only then start accepting deposits from players.

 FREQUENTLY ASKED QUESTIONS